-Cheering for Pirates’ players and friends in the few winter league playoff games on Saturday night…
+Cheering for the Pirates’ players and friends in the winter league playoff games on Saturday night…

 PUERTO RICAN LEAGUE